notifhy/frontend/privacy.md

 # Privacy Policy - January 17th, 2022
 The following applies to the Discord Bot NotifHy and resources operated by Attituding for the purposes of operating NotifHy.

 If you choose to use or continue use of my service, you agree to the collection and use of information in relation to this policy.
 The information that I collect is used for providing and improving the Service.
 I will not use or share your information with anyone except as described in this Privacy Policy.
 I do not sell or share your data for marketing purposes.
-I may provide data when required by law.
+I may provide data to entities when required by law.

 ### Interpretation and Definitions